Integrate DRS with an A2A agent (Node / TypeScript)

 Install

-Type-only.
-The actual verification happens in the drs-verify
+The actual cryptographic verification happens in the drs-verify container.

 Compose with Redis for shared replay protection